tesseracat/tesseracat/README.md

 For more information on how to get set up and started please consult our [documentation](https://docs.iotame.cloud).

+## Installation
+Installation is as easy as typing `yarn global add iotame`.

+_Extensions aren't yet installed automatically.
+Please run `yarn` in `~/.iotame_extensions` after installing iotame._

 ## Inspired by
-iotame wouldn't be possible without these awesome projects:
+iotame would not be possible without these awesome projects:
 - [Home Assistant](https://home-assistant.io/)
 - [openHAB](https://www.openhab.org/)